wikimedia/pixel/README.md

 ```

 Pixel runs in multiple Docker containers to eliminate inconsistent rendering
-issues across environments and also to make local installation a breeze.
-Please
-install [Docker](https://docs.docker.com/get-docker/) and **make sure it is
+issues across environments.
+Please install [Docker](https://docs.docker.com/get-docker/) and
-running** prior to using Pixel.
+**make sure it is running** prior to using Pixel.

 Finally, install the CLI dependency:

 ```sh
 npm install
 ```

+Running Pixel for the first time can take a long time (e.g. 5 minutes) as it clones MediaWiki core (> 2GB) and a number of extensions/skins.
+It will be much faster on subsequent runs as this data has already been downloaded.

 ## Usage